sandstreamdev/std/is/defined.md

 # defined

-Checks if given value is defined.
+Checks if the given value is defined.

 ## Type signature